-The political landscape at Fylde has changed over recent years from executive governance to committee arrangements, the self-sufficient transformed council will be delivered under a committee system of governance.
-It is essential governance arrangements have the flexibility to respond quickly to circumstances and opportunities presented by the market as part of the
+The political landscape at Fylde has changed from executive to committee arrangements, the selfsufficient transformed council will be delivered under a committee system of governance.
+It is essential governance arrangements have the flexibility to respond quickly to circumstances and opportunities presented by the market as part of the commercial, financial and digital transformation.
+Elected members will be in a position to provide clarity of direction and support actions that deliver the transformation necessary to achieve a self-sufficient organisation.

-Decision making arrangements must be streamline, transparent and robust with members that are engaged, well informed and empowered in a political culture that supports the organisational culture, founded on common competency behaviours.
+Decision making arrangements must be streamline, transparent and robust with members that are engaged, well informed and empowered in a political culture consistent with the organisational culture, founded on common competency behaviours.
 Clear political ambition delivered by strong political leaders through effective group structures across all political parties is necessary to deliver political transformation.

 Every opportunity will be investigated to ensure that the council operates the most efficient, fit for purpose, modern political structures and governance arrangements, recognising that organisations are fast moving entities and elected members must be flexible and responsive to transformation.
-The cultural transformation must pervade every aspect of the council including the political environment.
+The cultural transformation will pervade every aspect of the council including the political environment.